 Are you a keen hiker?
 Whether you’re experienced or not, you may want to take on a hiking trail or two while you’re visiting Norway.
 This is the ideal way to immerse yourself fully in the natural landscape.

 Some famous hikes include Pulpit Rock, located along Lysefjord, outside Stavanger.
-And you may have seen photos trending of Trolltunga, nearer Bergen.
+And you may have seen photos trending of Trolltunga, near Bergen.
 This rock formation juts high above Ringedalsvatnet lake.

 There are also easier ways to enjoy the mountains – like in Bergen.
 Why not hop on the skylift at Loen?
 It will take you to the top of Mount Hoven and you could go walking along the many walking paths up there.

 9. Admire the architecture in Ålesund

 Discover the phoenix of Norway, Ålesund.
 It rose from the ashes of a 1904 fire that destroyed most of the town.
 It’s this reconstruction that is responsible for the Art Nouveau style that now defines Ålesund.
 Take a stroll through downtown to admire the colourful architecture.

 Set across several islands, Ålesund stretches into the sea.
 For this reason, it’s an ideal location if you’d like to go on a cruise to see birdlife and marine life.
 The town is also an ideal stopover before or after exploring the nearby Geirangerfjord.